…..GREAT STORY…..

 Township Cemetery is located at 200 West Vermont Ave.
 White Pigeon, Michigan

 White Pigeon Township keeps all records for the township cemetery and the Catholic Cemetery through 2009.
-After 2009 any information needed for the Catholic Cemetery may be obtained at the Catholic Church.
-St. Joseph Catholic Cemetery is located on W. Fawn River Rd. south east of the village.

 Our Sexton, Vince Schroen can be contacted through the township office.